Income Tax Act 2025Tax Planning

 Capital Gains Planning — Act Now

 The removal of indexation on property LTCG significantly increases tax liability for long-held properties.
-If you are planning to sell property, calculate both options (12.5% vs 20% with indexation for pre-July 2024 property) with our CA team to choose the optimal tax treatment.
+If you are planning to sell property, calculate both options (12.5% vs 20% with indexation for pre-July 2024 property) with our CA team.
+The reinvestment exemptions under Sections 82, 85 & 86 of IT Act 2025 (erstwhile Sections 54, 54EC, 54F) remain fully available.

 TDS Rationalisation — Key Changes